gladisor/gladisor.github.io/_pages/about.md

 I'm currently supported by the prestigious **Koh Family Doctoral Fellowship**, awarded to two PhD Students in the Whitacre Collage of Engineering.

-I’ve also worked with NASA on to support the development of urban air mobility systems using generative AI.
+I’ve also worked with NASA to support the development of urban air mobility systems using generative AI.